Give Back Go Forward

 The voucher can only be used to cover undergraduate tuition (general and instructional fees) for three credit hours.

-Are there any residential requirements for students using a tuition voucher?
+Are there any residency requirements for students using a tuition voucher?

 Students must reside within the Ohio State in-state tuition boundaries.
 Vouchers are not eligible to be used by non-Ohio residents.